 Diagnosing a metastatic spinal tumor is a multi-step process that involves taking a thorough history, past medical history, review of systems and then a comprehensive physical examination.
 Based on the information gleaned, imaging, biopsy, and/or blood tests may be obtained.
 Typically, a biopsy is required to make a final diagnosis unless the patient’s history or other tests make clear which cancer type has spread.

-Metastatic Spine Tumor Imaging
+Metastatic Spinal Tumor Imaging

-Computed Tomography (CT scan)
+Computed Tomography (CT Scan)

-Magnetic Resonance Imaging (MRI scan)
+Magnetic Resonance Imaging (MRI Scan)

 In This Article:

 Metastatic Spinal Tumor Biopsy